paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-203-victims-of-child-abuse.md

   (A) procedures for determining whether child service agencies have made reasonable efforts to prevent placement of children in foster care;

-  (B) procedures for determining whether child service agencies have, after placement of children in foster care, made reasonable efforts to reunite the family; and
+  (B) procedures for determining whether child service agencies have, after placement of children in foster care, made reasonable efforts to reunite the family;

-  (C) procedures for coordinating information and services among health professionals, social workers, law enforcement professionals, prosecutors, defense attorneys, and juvenile and family court personnel, consistent with subchapter I.
+  (C) procedures for coordinating information and services among health professionals, social workers, law enforcement professionals, prosecutors, defense attorneys, and juvenile and family court personnel, consistent with subchapter I; and

+  (D) procedures for improving the judicial response to children who are vulnerable to human trafficking, to the extent an appropriate screening tool exists.

 **(c) Grant criteria** The Administrator shall make grants under subsections (a) and (b) consistent with sections 11172, 11183, and 11186 of this title.